Kristallnacht: In Germany

 The reaction of non-Jewish Germans to Kristallnacht was varied.
 Many spectators gathered on the scenes, most of them in silence.
-The local fire departments confined themselves to prevent the flames from spreading to neighboring buildings.
+The local fire departments confined themselves to preventing the flames from spreading to neighboring buildings.
 In Berlin, police Lieutenant Otto Bellgardt barred SA troopers from setting the New Synagogue on fire, earning his superior officer a verbal reprimand from the commissioner.

 The British historian Martin Gilbert believes that "many non-Jews resented the round-up", his opinion being supported by German witness Dr. Arthur Flehinger who recalls seeing "people crying while watching from behind their curtains".
-Rolf Dessauers recalls how a neighbor came forward and restored a portrait of Paul Ehrlich that had been "slashed to ribbons" by the Sturmabteilung.
+Rolf Dessauer recalls how a neighbor came forward and restored a portrait of Paul Ehrlich that had been "slashed to ribbons" by the Sturmabteilung.
 "He wanted it to be known that not all Germans supported Kristallnacht."

 The extent of the damage done on Kristallnacht was so great that many Germans are said to have expressed their disapproval of it, and to have described it as senseless.
-There was however no personal comment or even acknowledgment from the German leader Adolf Hitler himself about Kristallnacht.
+There was, however, no personal comment or even acknowledgment from the German leader Adolf Hitler himself about Kristallnacht.

 In an article released for publication on the evening of 11 November, Goebbels ascribed the events of Kristallnacht to the "healthy instincts" of the German people.
 He went on to explain: "The German people are anti-Semitic.
 It has no desire to have its rights restricted or to be provoked in the future by parasites of the Jewish race."
-Less than 24 hours after Kristallnacht, Adolf Hitler made a one-hour long speech in front of a group of journalists where he completely ignored the recent events on everyone's mind.
-According to Eugene Davidson the reason for this was that Hitler wished to avoid being directly connected to an event that he was aware that many of those present condemned, regardless of Goebbels's unconvincing explanation that Kristallnacht was caused by popular wrath.
+Less than 24 hours after Kristallnacht, Adolf Hitler made a one-hour-long speech in front of a group of journalists where he completely ignored the prior evening's events.
+According to Eugene Davidson, the reason for this was that Hitler wished to avoid being directly connected to an event that he knew many of those present condemned, regardless of Goebbels's unconvincing explanation that Kristallnacht was caused by popular wrath.
 Goebbels met the foreign press in the afternoon of 11 November and said that the burning of synagogues and damage to Jewish owned property had been "spontaneous manifestations of indignation against the murder of Herr Vom Rath by the young Jew Grynsban [sic]".